Al Sack: Biography

 Sack's work also extended to motion pictures, where he went largely uncredited.
 In 1939 he served as a violin double for Leslie Howard in David Selznick's picture, Intermezzo.
 Beginning in 1944 he began working with Walt Disney Studios as an orchestrator and conductor on the films The Three Caballeros, Make Mine Music, and Melody Time — he received credit for the latter.

 In 1945 Sack began recording for Black and White Records.
 During a period of less than two years he made three highly successful albums under his own name called Velvet Moods, Latin Moods, and Magic Moods.
 Some of his popular compositions, included “Moonlight Memoirs,” “Midnight Reveries,” “Love You Dearly,” and “In a Breeze."

 He was the musical director for the 1946 Disney animated feature Make Mine Music.
+However, Sack is not listed in the credits of the film as the musical director, this distinction goes to Charles Wolcott.
+Sack is listed under Special Arrangements, along with Vic Schoen, in the 1948 Disney animated feature "Melody Time".

 His health suffered throughout his life from rheumatic heart disease, which afflicted him since a child.
 On December 6, 1947, he suffered a fatal heart attack with the official cause of death listed as bronchial pneumonia.
 He was survived by his wife, Rose (1912-1972), and his daughter, Stara (1937-2011).